fideltfg/Pooling/README.md

 To return an object to the pool simply disable to object created above.
 This will allow the Pooler to cleanup or re use the object.

-More info and how to's will come soon.

 This package also contains a sound pooler which acts more like an AudioSource with a built in playlist.